louis-ver/sent/README.md

 ## Connection and Network Topology

+The connection phase, which involves messages `JOIN`, `PING`, and `LEAVE`, is done through UDP.
+This is done to avoid the overhead that comes with establishing a TCP connection, especially if there are many clients on the network.

+This differs from the other protocol messages, which are sent through TCP for reliability reasons.

 ### Joining
 When the application is launched, a `JOIN` message is broadcast to all other clients on the network.
 The format of a `JOIN` message is as follows: